haybgq/cis385/source/report-3/report3.rst

 automation script.
 The browser driver performs the following tasks:

 #.
 The automation script is converted into a JSON file that is transmitted to
-   the browser driver via Wire Protocol over HTTP.
+   the browser driver.
 #.
 The browser driver parses the JSON file, reads the commands, then establishes
    a secure connection to the browser and proceeds to execute commands in the browser via the HTTP Server.
 #.
 The browser then relays the execution status response to the browser driver
    over HTTP Server.
 #.
 The browser driver converts the status response into a JSON file and relays
-   it back to the automation script via Wire Protocol over HTTP.
+   it back to the automation script.

 Selenium currently supports the following browsers: